gl-inet/docs3.x/docs/troubleshooting/reset.md

 ## Reset to factory

 Press and hold the reset button for **10 seconds** then release to reset the router to factory settings.
 All user data will be cleared.

+*Note: If factory reset is not working.
+You might need to follow the [Uboot tutorial](debrick.md) to debrick your router.*

 ### Mini Routers